 Greek banks’ Eurosystem funding dropped by another 2 billion euros in September, reaching 42.57 billion according to the Bank of Greece's (BoG) monthly financial statement.

-Greece’s budget execution showed a primary surplus of 1.05 billion euros in the first four months of 2014 from a primary deficit of 306 million last year, according to the final figures released by the Ministry of Finance (MoF) on Friday.
+Greece’s budget execution showed the primary surplus widening to 2.53 billion euros in the 9-month period from 1.95 billion in the 8-month, according to the preliminary data released by the Ministry of Finance (MoF).

 The Hellenic Statistical Authority (ELSTAT) released on October 10 a revision of national accounts for 1995-2013 so it is in line with the new European System of Accounts (ESA 2010) rather than the previous ESA 1995 before, which produced a deeper recession over the past few years.